micke2k/dashinga2/README.md

 Dashinga2 is optimized for 1920*1080 screen resolution.

-This dashing implementation uses the Icinga 2 API, Oxidized Api and Cacti-Weathermap plugin aswell as the cacti.log to display alerts on screen.
+This dashing implementation uses the Icinga 2 API, Oxidized API and Cacti-Weathermap-plugin as well as the cacti.log to display alerts on screen.

 Dashboard1:
 ![Dashing Icinga 2](public/dashinga2.png "Dashing Icinga 2")